-Our plan for the fourth quarter of 2019 is to continue to add and deploy new customers, expand to new work processes and new sites within our existing customer base and continue to build out the Kneat Gx platform.
+Our plan for 2020 is to continue to add and deploy new customers, expand to new work processes and new sites within our existing customer base and continue to build out the Kneat Gx platform.

-(s) "Eddie Ryan" Eddie Ryan, CEO
+(s) "Eddie Ryan" Eddie Ryan, CEO kneat.com, inc. Year ended December 31, 2019

-kneat.com, inc.